vyos/vyos-documentation/docs/configuration/protocols/ospf.rst

    Request packets if acknowledge was not received.
 The default value is 5 seconds.
 The interval range is 3 to 65535.

-.. cfgcmd:: set interfaces <inttype> <intname> ipv6 ospfv3 transmit-delay
+.. cfgcmd:: set protocols ospfv3 interface <intname> transmit-delay
    <number>

    This command sets number of seconds for InfTransDelay value.
 It allows to